DanPearce/CI_PP3_Battleships/README.md

 </details>

 ### Placing Board
-The ability to place ships onto a board is a key feature to the game as this allows the user to viually see their ships on the board - and allows them to place them in any straticgic manor they wish.
+The ability to place ships onto a board is a key feature to the game as this allows the user to visually see their ships on the board - and allows them to place them in any strategic manor they wish.

 - User Stories: 1, 8, 10